acolby/creditor/readme.md

 ##### Minimize writing boilerplate - focus on business logic!

-Creditor is used to for maintaining and scaffolding boiler plate templates code within a repository.
+Creditor is used for maintaining and scaffolding boiler plate template code within a repository.
 Once templates are defined, Creditor makes it easy create, rename, moved, analyze, and use items associated with these templates.

 ## Usage

 ```
   npm install --save-dev @acolby/creditor
 ```